NoobRushEr/Quora_question_pairs/README.md

 # Quora Question Pairs

-A NLP project to find weather given 2 questions are same are not semantically speaking.
+A NLP project to find whether given 2 questions are same are not semantically speaking.

 ### [Dataset](https://www.kaggle.com/c/quora-question-pairs)